Ankitmahato-0509/Python/Day -6/Readme.md

-# Python Functions, Loops & Logic Practice
+# Day 6 – Python Functions, Loops & Logic Practice

 This repository contains **Python practice examples and notebook exercises** focused on building a strong foundation in **functions**, **loops**, **indentation**, and **logic-based problem solving**.